Polish Society of the Phonographic Industry: Sales charts

 ZPAV publishes two official album charts, OLiS, a weekly chart based on retail sales data, and Top 100, a monthly chart based on data received from the album companies.
 It also publishes the Official Polish Airplay Chart, provided by Nielsen Music Control Airplay Services and charts of songs most listened to in stores and discothèques.

 Certifications and awards

 Sales certifications

 ZPAV certifies sales of albums, singles and videos, for media sold from 1993.
-It awards Gold, Platinum and Diamond certifications, and as of January 2025, the number of units required for certification is as follows:
+It awards Gold, Platinum and Diamond certifications, and as of January 2025, the number of units or revenue required for certification is as follows: